Work samples

 Lillian is Tired.
 Lillian Jacobson, Oil on canvas, 24” x 30”, 2024.

 Lillian is Tired is a self-portrait capturing the exhaustion felt by many in today's world, particularly those navigating the intersecting identities of being a working-class individual and a woman of color in the U.S. in 2024.
-The painting shows me in a pink floral earrings and gold hoop earrings, my head turned to the side, with a multi-color shadow cast behind me.
-The shadow contrasts the plain beige wall, showing the enduring presence of creativity in exhaustion and day-to-day monotony.
+The painting shows me in a pink floral robe and gold hoop earrings, my head turned to the side, with a multi-color shadow cast behind me.
+The shadow contrasts the plain beige wall, showing how my creativity endures the exhaustion I feel.

 Available for Purchase